e-lab-tecnico-ulisboa-pt/rec-arduino/README.md

-# e-lab's REC for arduino
+# e-lab's ReC for arduino

-This repository aims to provide the official library of e-lab's REC for the arduino platform: A tool to control remote experiments within (but not limited to) the e-lab infrastructure.
+This repository aims to provide the official library of e-lab's ReC for the arduino platform: A tool to control remote experiments within (but not limited to) the e-lab infrastructure.
 It is written in C++.

 ##e-lab
-e-lab http://www.elab.ist.utl.pt is a remotely controlled laboratory localized at Instituto Superior Técnico (IST) of the University of Lisbon.
+[e-lab](http://www.elab.ist.utl.pt) is a remotely controlled laboratory localized at Instituto Superior Técnico (IST) of the University of Lisbon.

 This laboratory provides remote control of real physics experiments over the Internet.
 It’s main purposes are: